diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Backend for Frontend (BFF)**
 A pattern creating separate backend services tailored to specific frontend applications' needs, typically containing rendering logic.

+**Big Ball of Mud**
+An anti-pattern where a system has no recognizable architecture, with haphazardly structured code that is difficult to maintain and extend.

+**Biometric Verification**
+An authentication method using unique biological characteristics such as fingerprints, facial recognition, or iris scans to verify identity.

 **Build vs Buy Dilemma**
 The decision between building solutions in-house for core business advantages or buying external solutions.